Automatically create cutouts and holes

 • The cutting shape should be an intellishape that adds material (though it creates cut outs), so use the positive basic shapes, not the Cut variants.

-• If the model should look neat, set the drill shape to Suppress.
+• If it is desired to have the drilling shapes not visible, simply set the drill shape to Suppress.

 Recognizing holes

-Although the name of a shape to be used for a drill operation has to contain ‘HWDrill’, every text can be added to this text to make identifying the result of this drill shape easier.
+Although the name of a shape to be used for a drill operation has to contain ‘HWDrill’, every text can be added to the expression for easier identification of the result of this drill shape.
 For example a shape called ‘HWDrill – Hinge’ can be found as cut out shape in a side panel called ‘Hole_HWDrill – Hinge’.
 That makes it easier to recognize the origin of the cut outs.

-Not only for overviewing the project for your own, but also for speeding up the process of drilling, it’s recommended to divide the model into assemblies.
-When for example having dowels to be drilled in a panel it also works clearly and faster to combine the dowels and the panel into one assembly.
-An additional advantage of grouping these parts is that the dowels can easily be calculated using a pattern depending on the panel size.
+We advise to divide models into assemblies for a better overview and faster processing in IronCAD.
+E.g. when dowels need to be drilled into a panel, put the respective dowels and panel together into one assembly.
+An additional advantage of grouping them is that the dowels can easily be calculated according to a pattern that relies on the panel size.